 Who loves Smoked Pork?
-Ooooh Ooooh..Me..Me!!!
-Of course when I see Pork Nachos on the menu I naturally think there’s some Pulled Pork on Tortilla action but I’m wrong, it’s Pork on Pork.
+Ooooh, Ooooh..Me…Me!!!
+Of course, when I see Pork Nachos on the menu I naturally think there’s some Pulled Pork on Tortilla action but I’m wrong, it’s Pork on Pork.
 The Pork Nachos are Chicharrones topped with Pulled Pork, Cheese and Jalapeños with a side of their homemade Salsa and Cumin-Lime Sour Cream.
 When I took my first bite, my mind couldn’t really grasp what I was eating.
 This is a meal in itself and is definitely meant for sharing.
-Very good and original idea that had me thinking about it for days afterwards.
+It was very good and an original idea that had me thinking about it for days afterward.

 Much like the Oblivion Bites, the Spud Show are either Fresh Cut French Fries, Tater Tots, Potato Wedges, Sweet Potato Fries and Fresh Chips available in Chive & Onion, Parmesan Garlic, Cajun, Old Bay, Hawaiian Raw Garlic and Chicken Salt flavors.
 He seemed to enjoy his Korean Burger and I was able to sneak off a few of the tots with the garlic.
 The garlic smell was so potent I thought it was coming from my plate originally.